LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-02-18-project-kick-off-day.md

 * Council objectives that could be applied to the project
 * Objectives that each council had for the project as a whole
-* Any metrics they’d use to measure success (or ‘magic numbers’)
+* Any metrics we’d use to measure success (or ‘magic numbers’)

 ![](/uploads/objective standing.jpg)